 sudo apt install steam-installer

 The first command adds the i386 architecture to your repositories.
-This is important because most Steam games are i386, not AMD_64, so you need to get the i386 versions of libraries for things to work properly.
+This is important because most Steam games are i386, not AMD64, so you need to get the i386 versions of libraries for things to work properly.
 Notice that before add, there are two dashes (they just look like a long dash here.=

 The second command updates apt's list of packages available.
 You should always do this after adding an architecture or a repository.